JamesGreen42/portfolio/README.md

 ![Maps 2](assets/img/Maps_2.png)

-   - Takes co-ordinate data to create custom maps in plotly that can then be used for visualising geographic data.
+   - Takes coordinate data to create custom maps in plotly that can then be used for visualising geographic data.
    - Interactive tool that can be saved and exported for use by less technically confident employees.
-   - Real life implimentation in agriculture for visualsing field level data on farms.
+   - Real-world implementation in agriculture for visualising field-level data on farms.
-   - Replicateable code template that can be easily repurposed for other farms.
+   - Replicable code template that can be easily repurposed for other farms.

 [Full Project Documentation](https://drive.google.com/drive/folders/1UTPE3cgrmZYZcGt21sS9MjdulsPND-Jf?usp=sharing)